 You might also consider using lightweight arm covers like the Castelli Chill Sleeves (shown on the right) to give sun protection.
 I find these to be more comfortable to wear in moderate heat than coating my arms in sunblock.
 They are reasonably popular in supported ultra-distance bike races like RAAM, but are quite rarely seen in unsupported races, but I’m not sure why that difference exists.

 Dehydration can be an issue if the weather is very hot (read more at WebMD.com).
-You can never be sure about how frequently you’ll find re-supply points, so you should have the capacity to carry at least 1.5 liters of fluid with you and refill whenever possible (see the page on Water Storage).
+You can never be sure about how frequently you’ll find re-supply points, so you should have the capacity to carry at least 1.5 liters of fluid with you and refill whenever possible (see the Water Storage Options page).
 I actually carry three 1-litre bottles, but only fill them all when I’m not sure where the next re-supply will be, before starting a long night ride when many services will be closed, or if I set a goal to ride a specific section without needing to stop for several hours.

 Cramps tend to occur more often during prolonged extra-hard efforts, and less often during the steady, sustained pace that most ultracyclists use, but cramping is certainly possible.
 There is little agreement as to exactly what causes cramps, although dehydration and electrolyte deficiencies have traditionally been blamed, which are things that you should already be trying to manage.
 For more detailed information, see the article at ultracycling.com.
 Even if it doesn’t cause cramps, dehydration has been clearly proven to reduce cycling power significantly, so staying well hydrated will help you to ride faster.